rraju002/TeamProfileGenerator/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
-If testing is required, this application uses Jest.

 ## Usage
 Use inquirer from your command line to answer questions about your project.